pmrosa-classes/DistProg-2022-2023/p/sockets-exercices.md

 }
 ```

-The Client is run with the IP addres of the server as the first and only argument.
+The client application requires a name or ip address to connect to (where the server was run).
+Try to execute it on the same computer running client localhost.
+Then, try to execute on a different computer by running client x.x.x.x where x.x.x.x is the ip address of the computer where the server is running.

 Afterwards you will have input for sending whatever you want to the destination server.

-*Winsock Client*
+***Winsock Client***
 ```
 #define WIN32_LEAN_AND_MEAN